“No, thank you.”

 And it’s working.
 They’re gaining traction, growing more organized, and putting out videos and articles that people are paying attention to, important people.
 Even if she wanted to guide or pivot things in another direction, she would fail.

-And she doesn’t want to.
+Which is why, ultimately, it’s a good thing she doesn’t want to.
 After seeing the threat so clearly, seeing Giovanni’s worries justified, and seeing what’s being done in response, the potential good her gym can accomplish, she feels gratitude that all that she’s worked to build has found a project worthy of it.
 That her people can make a difference.

 She wonders, sometimes, if this is how the old warlords felt when they bent the knee to a superior daimyō.
 The feeling is much more positive, almost freeing, than she expected, given how much she worried about it happening when they formed their partnership years before she was even Leader.